sifulan-access-federation/ifirexman-training/guides/rke.md

    mount /dev/sdb /var/lib/longhorn
    ```

-   In the above example, it is assumed that the drive letter for the dedicated disk for data storage is ```sdb```.
+   In the above example, it is assumed that the drive letter for the dedicated disk for data storage is ```/dev/sdb```.
 You can use the ```fdisk -l``` command to find the actual drive letter for your system.
 To make the operating system automatically mount the disk upon booting, you can add the following entry at the last line of the ```/etc/fstab``` file:

    ```bash
    /dev/sdb                /var/lib/longhorn       ext4    defaults        0 0